History

 Click here to see our whole school history curriculum

 The Creative Curriculum has been organised through a ‘topic based’ approach which incorporates the key skills set out in the New National Curriculum (2014).
+The use of Computing is encouraged in all topic areas as a subject in its own right and in both the teaching of the topic and in the opportunities for children’s independent learning.
 Each class teacher is responsible for the delivery of the Creative Curriculum.
 The projects last for a term with at least four sessions a week.

 How can you support your children at home?